siendomiguel/functions-app/README.md

-# This proyect is for practique of how building a server using Express with Nodejs
+# This proyect is to practique of how to build a server using Express with Nodejs

 My english **is not very good**.
-Too for pratique my english.
+Also to pratique my english.

 > this is a blockquotes en marckdown
 >
-> This es a example 😊
+> This is a example 😊